 In 2020, the watersheds that provide Fort Collins Utilities’ water supplies were severely impacted by the Cameron Peak and East Troublesome wildfires.
-These two wildfires are considered the two largest in Colorado history, raising significant concerns about both the availability and quality of our future raw water supplies.
+These two wildfires are considered the two largest in Colorado history, raising significant concern about both the availability and quality of our future raw water supplies.

 These source water limitations, in addition to higher irrigation demands during what is projected to be a hot and dry summer, have the potential to create a water shortage.
 We are actively monitoring water quality and availability to provide the highest quality water possible for our customers.

 Due to the severity of the burn area in the Cache la Poudre River and Big Thompson watersheds, impacts to the watershed and river quality are expected to be long-term.

 Depending on these conditions and the severity of the impacts from the wildfires, we will continue looking to the community for help reducing water use when necessary.
 We will keep the community updated on the status of our water resources as this situation evolves, including potential watering restrictions in 2021 and beyond.

 Sign up to receive periodic updates about our water supply status and watershed recovery efforts.